Ward and Adoption Records

 Family Information Networks and Discovery (FIND)

-People who have experienced Wardship, Adoption or Donor Conception often feel they need information and often look for an opportunity to contact relatives.
+People who have experienced Wardship or Adoption often feel they need information and often look for an opportunity to contact relatives.
 This can be a positive and mutually beneficial process.

-The Family Information Networks and Discovery (FIND) helps people to access personal and family information, records and support about past Wardship and Adoption, and provides counselling information about Donor Conception in the state of Victoria.
+Family Information Networks and Discovery (FIND) helps people to access personal and family information, records and support about past Wardship and Adoption in Victoria.

 How Family Information Networks and Discovery can help